advatekcommunitylabs/.github/profile/README.md

 ## Support boundaries

-Each repository states whether it is an official resource or a community project.
+Each repository contains details of each community project.
 Community projects are provided for experimentation and are not covered by Advatek Technical Support unless the repository explicitly says otherwise.